 To this end, we will use a modified cognitive hierarchy framework (Camerer et al. [2004b]) in which each subject believes she faces opponents drawn from a distribution of level types (e.g. Stahl and Wilson [1995] and Nagel [1995]).
-Level 0 is assumed to uniformly randomize, level 1 best responds to level 0, and so on, with level k best responding to level k-1.
+Recall that level 0 is uniformly randomizes, level 1 best responds to level 0, and so on, with level k best responding to level k-1.
 In forming beliefs, subjects believe they face a distribution of level types.
 We say that a subject is sophisticated if her beliefs imply that she believes she faces types with high levels.